usnistgov/pyproject2conda/CONTRIBUTING.md

 ### Development tools

-The only required tool is [uv].
+The only required tool is [uv], but it highly recommended to also install [just].
 Other tools used are:

 - [pre-commit]
 - [just]